 The Federal Pell Grant Program provides need-based grants to low-income undergraduate students to promote access to post-secondary education.
-Grant amounts are dependent on the following: the student's expected family contribution (E.F.C.), the cost of attendance (as determined by the institution), the student's enrollment status (full-time or part-time) and whether the student attends for a full academic year or less.
+Grant amounts are dependent on the following: the student's Expected Family Contribution (E.F.C. - as determined by FAFSA), the cost of attendance (as determined by the institution), the student's enrollment status (full-time or part-time) and whether the student attends for a full academic year or less.

 The Federal Supplemental Educational Opportunity Grant provides need-based grant aid to eligible undergraduate students to help reduce financial barriers to post-secondary education.
 Students qualify for grants by demonstrating financial need.

 The Florida Student Assistance Grant is a need-based grant program available to degree-seeking, resident, undergraduate students who demonstrate substantial financial need and are enrolled in participating post-secondary institutions.

 Teacher Education Assistance for College and Higher Education Grant (TEACH)